alexcddavis/lionfish-reef-use/README.md

 How do Lionfish partition reef microhabitats?
 Are they consistent in their space use?
 Does the presence of other large predators influence this usage?
 We're interested in examining how these invasive predators use different reef features, with the goal of investigating if this partitioning may be a way that Lionfish and various species of grouper coexist.

-If you have any questions or are interested in this work, please contact Dr. Alexandra Davis (acdavis@ualberta.ca)[acdavis@ualberta.ca].
+If you have any questions or are interested in this work, please contact Dr. Alexandra Davis [acdavis@ualberta.ca](acdavis@ualberta.ca).

 Please feel free to use and borrow from this code base according to the licence below.
 This code and the associated published paper will have a DOI pasted in this repository when possible.